How does OncoAct work?

 • extensive molecular details to support a treatment choice

-The patient report also provides insight into:
+The OncoAct WGS report also provides insight into:

-• tumour-specific mutations, amplifications, deletions
+• tumor-specific mutations, amplifications, deletions

 • mutational load/mutational burden